-Actionable Financial Education and Training for institutions, investment professionals, business owners, families, individuals, young adults and teens throughout the Americas region.
+Workable Financial Education and Training for institutions, investment professionals, business owners, families, individuals, young adults and teens throughout the Americas region.

 Today the region is experiencing the positive impact of the talented forces managing LatAm Governments, Regulatory Agencies, Central Banks, Public and Corporate Pension Funds, Foundations, Endowments, Banks, Family Offices, Fund of Funds, Listed and Private Corporations, Insurance Companies, Private Banking Divisions, Asset Managers, Financial Boutiques, Investment Advisors and High-Net-Worth Individuals.

-There still remains much to be done to help the region reach its full potential, and Wall Street sur is delighted to be at the forefront of our region’s consolidation process by helping market participants and other stakeholders benefit from the upcoming period of unparalleled growth and opportunity in the global and local capital markets.
+There still remains extensive work to be done to help the region achieve its fullest potential, and iLAfin in partnership with WallStreetSur is delighted to be at the forefront of this region’s consolidation process by helping market participants and other stakeholders benefit from the upcoming period of unparalleled growth and opportunity in the global and local capital markets.

 Our intention remains focused on closing the educational gap and bringing talented people into the fascinating Asset Management Community.
 It is our hope that investors, overall market participants, students, and common individuals may all play a role in the never-ending goal of building a better society.